HrishiDhondge/CroMaSt/README.md

 - **Pro Tip**: Don't forget to give different path to `--outdir` option while running the workflow multiple times or at least move the results to some other location after first run.

-## Run the workflow for protein domain of your choice
+## Run the workflow for the protein domain of your choice
-### 1. You can run the workflow for the domain of your choice by simply changing the family identifers in `yml/CroMaSt_input.yml` file.
+### 1. You can run the workflow for the domain of your choice by simply changing the family identifiers in the `yml/CroMaSt_input.yml` file.

-Simply replace the following values of family identifiers (for pfam and cath) with the family identifiers of your choice in `yml/CroMaSt_input.yml` file.
+Simply replace the following values of family identifiers (for pfam and cath) with the family identifiers of your choice in the `yml/CroMaSt_input.yml` file.
 ```
 pfam: ['PF00076']
 cath: ['3.30.70.330']